hackpanda/MS17-010-Python/README.md

   -p , --password   Password for specified user
   -t , --target     Target for exploitation
   -c , --command    Command to add to service
-  -P , --pipe       Command to add to service --version         show program's version number and exit
+  -P , --pipe       Pipe to connect to
+  --version         show program's version number and exit
   ```